SparkFund/google-apps-clj/README.md

   user-account OAuth funkiness
 * Consider ditching the baroque Google java library in favor of direct integration with the api using clj-http or the like
+* Mitigate "WARNING: Application name is not set.
+Call Builder#setApplicationName."

 #### Drive API
 * Consider making file maps the unit of work for the command fns